 A Little Discussion

 Let’s look at the bigger picture.
 We need to think about the reasons behind why these wild animals are so willing to do as they’re asked.
 Unfortunately, the majority have had their spirit broken.
 Proprietors literally have to beat the natural instinct out of elephants.
 So while you may think that you are doing no harm, think again.
-The truth is by visiting these places, you’re contributing to the need of elephants in this industry.
+The truth is: by visiting these places, you’re contributing to the need of elephants in this industry.
 This keeps the cycle of mistreatment going.

 How Can We Ethically See Elephants?

 World Animal Protection (WAP) carried out a study across Asia regarding the treatment of captive elephants used for animal tourism (this includes elephants that aren’t ridden but have human interaction e.g. patting/washing).
 More than 3/4 of elephants assessed were in severely cruel conditions!
 Their conclusion?
 All wild animals should be only observed and not interacted with.
 WAP has a list of sanctuaries that they’ve given their seal of approval to.
-These sanctuaries feature a hands-off approach to elephants.
+These sanctuaries feature a hands-off approach to interactions with elephants.
 Guests can safely observe them from a distance and the animals are free to exhibit their normal behavior.

 The most rewarding experience is seeing these animals in their natural habitat where they belong.
 I had the most amazing experience while working on a game reserve in Port Elizabeth, South Africa.
 I was sitting in the truck counting blesbok when a herd of elephants passed just steps from me!
 Seeing them in their natural habitat and just being animals was the most amazing experience.
 I got to watch their normal behavior and observe how they interacted with each other.
 It was truly magical.